-The sewer rate is the Wastewater Treatment Division's (WTD) primary funding source.
+The sewer rate is the primary funding source of the Wastewater Treatment Division (WTD).
 The monthly sewer rate collected by the County goes to support all WTD expenses, including operating costs, debt service, and capital expenses.
-Proposed Ordinance 2025-0129 (Attachments 1-3) would increase the monthly sewer rate effective in 2026 by 7.5 percent from \$58.28 to \$62.66.
-This increase is 0.5 % higher than what was projected as part of the forecast for the 2025 rate.
+Proposed Ordinance 2025-0129 would increase the monthly sewer rate effective in 2026 by 7.5 percent from \$58.28 to \$62.66.
+This increase is 0.5 percent higher than what was projected as part of the forecast for the 2025 rate.
 The 2026 proposed sewer rate is projected to generate \$592 million in revenue in 2026.